 • Rain gear: Have rain ponchos or rain jackets with you all the time.

-It's important to remember that the tour involves walking on uneven terrain, so it's recommended to bring only essential items and avoid carrying heavy bags or backpacks.
+Note: The tour involves walking on uneven terrain, so it's recommended to bring only essential items and avoid carrying heavy bags or backpacks.
 Also, the weather in Sacred Valley can be unpredictable, so it's a good idea to check the forecast and pack accordingly.

-Places visited during the Super Sacred Tour.
+Places visited during the Super Sacred Valley Tour

-Join our Super Sacred Tour and see breathtaking places like the colorful Pisac markets, and the ancient Ollantaytambo ruins.
+Join our Super Sacred Tour and see breathtaking places like the colorful Pisac markets and the ancient Ollantaytambo ruins.
 Discover the magic of each spot in the Sacred Valley and make memories that will last forever.

 Alpaca farm